Barrett's Esophagus (cont.)

 Who develops Barrett's esophagus?

-Approximately 5% to 15% of individuals with chronic symptoms of GERD develop Barrett's esophagus, and it is most common in the Caucasian male population.
+A significant percentage of individuals with chronic symptoms of GERD develop Barrett's esophagus, and it is most common in Caucasian male populations.
 Not everyone with GERD has symptoms of GERD, however.
 Therefore, some people with Barrett's are unaware that they have Barrett's because they have GERD without any symptoms at all or have very mild and infrequent symptoms.

 It is unclear why Barrett's esophagus is so overwhelmingly more common in white males than in any other group.
 For example, although women and African-Americans do not seem to be protected from developing GERD, they are largely protected (especially African-Americans) from developing Barrett's esophagus and Barrett's cancer (adenocarcinoma).
 There is evidence that in the western hemisphere, esophageal cancer and cancer of the gastroesophageal junction (called cardia cancer) are increasing in frequency, perhaps more so than any other gastrointestinal tract cancer.
 (However, colon cancer is still very much more common than esophageal cancer.)